Lucsantosg/CloudLogAnalysis/containers/containers_spaceid.md

 The space name is the value indicated for the **logSpaceName** field.
 The organization ID is the value indicated for the **logOrg** field.
 The organization name is the value indicated for the **logOrgName** field.

+If these fields are empty, then, there is no CF organization and space associated to that cluster.